pulumi/pulumi-terraform-bridge/CONTRIBUTING.md

-# Contributing to Pulumi
+# Contributing to the Pulumi ecosystem

-Do you want to hack on Pulumi?
+Do you want to contribute to Pulumi?
 Awesome!
 We are so happy to have you.

-Please refer to the [main Pulumi repo](https://github.com/pulumi/home/)'s [CONTRIBUTING.md file]( https://github.com/pulumi/home/blob/master/CONTRIBUTING.md) for details on how to do so.
+We have a few tips and housekeeping items to help you get up and running.

+## Code of Conduct

+Please make sure to read and observe our [Code of Conduct](./CODE-OF-CONDUCT.md)

+## Community Expectations

+Please read about our [contribution guidelines here.](https://github.com/pulumi/pulumi/blob/master/CONTRIBUTING.md#communications)

+## Developing for pulumi-terraform-bridge

+Please see the [README](./README.md#development) section for details.